Pamela Newton

 B.A., Drama, Northwestern University, 1997

 Pam Newton writes for magazines as an art/culture journalist and essayist.
-Publications include the Huffington Post, the New York Times Magazine, Time Out New York, O the Oprah Magazine, American Theatre, Entertainment Weekly, and others.
+Publications include the Atlantic, LitHub, the Huffington Post, the New York Times Magazine, American Theatre, Time Out New York (as a theatre critic), O the Oprah Magazine (as a book critic), and others.
 She has taught literature and writing to high school and college students for many years, including two years teaching abroad in Germany, and has a particular interest in the teaching of writing and in pedagogy more broadly.
 Some past courses have focused on expository writing, non-fiction essay writing, dramatic literature, city life, American literature, James Baldwin, and Toni Morrison.

 Selected Publications